What is asthma?

 In 10% of cases of adult-onset asthma, something in the workplace is responsible for triggering symptoms.
 This is known as occupational asthma, and especially affects those with specific jobs, such as farmers, painters, cleaners, and plastic workers.
 If you have occupational asthma, you should be seen by either an asthma or an occupational health specialist.

 Healthy looking man standing outside Healthy looking man standing outside

 How will having asthma affect me?

 Despite all the various types and triggers of asthma, the message for everyone is the same: you should be able to continue your day-to-day life without any restrictions.
 If you find yourself experiencing regular or troublesome symptoms - and lots of people do - make sure you do not ignore this.
 Some simple adjustments to your inhalers can make all the difference.
 Your doctor will give you a Personal Action Plan (PAP), and you can always ask for help from your online doctor or GP if you cannot get your symptoms under control.

 Our doctors can prescribe the most commonly used inhalers without the need for a face-to-face visit.
-To find out more, click on the button below to visit our asthma clinic.
+To find out more, visit our asthma treatments at our asthma clinic.

 Our colleagues at LloydsPharmacy can also offer help and advice with respiratory conditions.
 The REVITIVE Aerosure featured on their website can help provide breathing relief for those who experience COPD or other respiratory illnesses.